- NEW: Opt Out of Summer 2021 Coverage

 - registered students with domestic status/paying domestic fees who are not yet eligible for the Ontario Health Insurance Plan (OHIP).

-This page provides information about enrollment, what UHIP covers, making claims, and more for students.
-If you are a staff member wanting to enroll in UHIP, please visit our UHIP for Staff page.
+This page provides information about enrolment, what UHIP covers, making claims, etc. If you are a staff member wanting to enroll in UHIP, please visit our UHIP for Staff page.

-As a result of residing outside of Canada, international students studying in the Fall 2020 and/or Winter 2021 term are eligible to opt out of the University Health Insurance Plan (UHIP).
+New international students studying for Summer 2021 and residing outside of Canada, are eligible to opt out of the University Health Insurance Plan (UHIP).

 Enrollment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enrolled into a degree program at participating Ontario universities including Carleton University.